AMMI-2024/mlops-course-2025/9day/lab/day9.md

 In this lab, you:

-✅ Set up a free-tier cloud VM (GCP or AWS)
+✅ Set up a free-tier cloud VM (Azure, GCP, or AWS)
 ✅ Connected to a remote VM using SSH
 ✅ Installed and configured Apache Airflow on a Linux server
 ✅ Learned about Linux process namespaces and isolation